Thank you for your interest in AdoptLink, and for allowing me to describe the role I would serve in your quest to adopt.

 AdoptLink is not a private or public licensed adoption agency, licensed psychotherapist or counselor, attorney, law firm, adoption service provider (ASP), investigator, nor a social worker.
 AdoptLink does not offer or provide services in these or other capacities described in this paragraph.

-adoption networking efforts concerning your desire to locate a child to
+networking efforts concerning your desire to locate a child to adopt.
+Therefore,

 California ~ Pacific Time